-Athens Technical College realizes that a total campus lockdown is a monumental task due to the size of the campus.
-However, a crisis on or near campus may require the College to implement emergency lockdown of specific areas of the campus or the entire campus.
+Athens Technical College realizes that total campus lockdown is a monumental task due to the size of the campus.
+However, a crisis on or near campus may require the College to implement emergency lockdown of specific campus areas or the entire campus.
 Lockdown is a process during which individuals on campus receive instructions to immediately enter or remain inside a structure in an effort to protect themselves from possible looming danger.
 This action might be necessary when evacuation would not be appropriate.
 The following procedures have been developed to effectuate a campus lockdown.